basho/basho_docs/source/languages/en/riak/ops/running/backups.md

 ### Performing Backups

 Backups of both Bitcask and LevelDB can be accomplished through a variety of common methods.
 Standard utilities such `cp`, `rsync`, and `tar` can be used as well as any backup system or method already in place in your environment.
-When using one of these standard utilities, the node must *not* be running.
+Please remember that the node must *not* be running while performing the backup.

 A simple shell command such as the following example is sufficient for creating a backup of your Bitcask or LevelDB data, ring, and Riak configuration directories for a binary package-based Riak Linux installation: